lydiaYchen/PerfEvaluation-IN4215/project.md

 - Before you start, you need to decide the metrics of interests, e.g., latency, throughput or security vulnerability, which can be extracted from the trace you choose.

 - Derive white or black model for such an application.
-You need to collect statstics feature that are essential to build predictive models.
+You need to collect statistics feature that are essential to build predictive models.

 - Develop a simulator that can use the trace as input and develop resource management policies.
 For instance, using failure traces to develop failure predicting mechanisms and failure-aware scheduling policies.